eldada/eldada.github.io/README.md

 # Eldad Assis Github

-This page will list interesting resources found in my repositories and some personal infirmation related to me.
+This page will list interesting resources found in my repositories and some personal information related to me.